 Recovery requires your full attention.
 If you get lazy or complacent, it puts you in a position where you could be more likely to relapse.
 Let’s take a look at 10 helpful tips for relapse prevention that have been suggested by recovering addicts.

 1. Stay away from relationships that you found troubling in the past.
-These could be relationships with a boyfriend or girlfriend, friends who you used drugs or alcohol with or family members who enabled your addiction.
+These could be relationships with a boyfriend or girlfriend, friends with who you used drugs or alcohol with or family members who enabled your addiction.
 You only want good influences in your life right now.

 3. Start to learn about your body.
 When are you most likely to feel stressed or anxious?
 Are there times of the day when you feel lonely or afraid?
 The more you listen to your body, the better you can be proactive in decreasing the urge to use.